top of page

 How do we do that?

-PrimePrevention comprises a consortium of various institutions and companies working together to develop surveillance technologies and early warning systems.
+PrimePrevention brings together a consortium of 11 institutions and companies, as well as associating partners, working together on surveillance technologies and early warning systems.

 PrimePrevention ocean Image by callaway_hall on Pixabay-5110906_1920.jpg